 Playing with a silk scarf is a lovely sensory experience.
 Stuffing the scarf into a jar, and pulling it out, hand-over-hand, provides lots of fun and learning.

 When can you introduce your baby to these fine motor activities?

 You can begin doing some of these activities with your baby as soon as they’re able to sit unassisted.
 For the activities with smaller objects in them, like pom poms and stones, please wait until there’s no risk of your child putting them in their mouth.
 With all activities, supervise closely to ensure the safety of your child..

-Looking for more fine motor activities for babies and toddlers?
-Check out our:
+More fine motor activities for babies and toddlers:

 Get the 3-5 Playful Preschool e-Book!